Breakin' in a Brand New Broken Heart: Chart performance

 "Breakin' in a Brand New Broken Heart" was released as the follow-up single in April 1961, reaching the Top 10 in May with a Billboard Hot 100 peak of number 7 (number 5 on the Cash Box Pop 100).

 Although "Breakin' in a Brand New Broken Heart" was Francis' seventh consecutive A-side to reach the Top 10 - and her eleventh Top 10 overall - the single did mark a dip in her popularity as, while Francis' previous eight singles had had both A- and B-sides chart, the single's B-side "Someone Else's Boy" was overlooked in the U.S. despite becoming an international success for Francis via her recording versions in eight languages.

 In the UK, "Breakin' in a Brand New Broken Heart" reached number 12 in June 1961.
+In Canada it was number 14 for two weeks in May 1961.
 Elsewhere, the track reached the Top 10 in Australia (number 8) and New Zealand (number 2), that July.
 In September 1961, it reached number 7 in the Netherlands, with a Top 10 ranking in India in December.
-Also in 1961, Francis' rendering in Italian as "La Valle Senzo Eco" ("The valley without echo") was a Top 10 hit in Italy - number 9 that October - and the same year.
+Also in 1961, Francis' rendering in Italian as "La Valle Senzo Eco" ("The valley without echo") was a Top 10 hit in Italy, reaching No. 6 there.
+It was her 3rd best charting Italian release.